-Jim: And it means you’ve got to put some things aside, maybe not do the work you planned on doing tonight.
-But just give her some of your time.
+Jim: And that means you gotta put some things aside, maybe not do the work you planned on doing tonight, but just give her some of your time.
 And I think if you do that, your daughter will be generally pretty healthy.

-Jessie: Absolutely, yeah, yeah.
-I would agree with that.
-And, again, it’s not – unfortunately, our children have this nasty little thing called free will.
-So you…
+Jessie: Absolutely, yeah.
+Yeah, I would agree with that.
+And again, it’s not, (laughs) unfortunately our children have this nasty little thing called free will.
+So you could-

-Jessie: And it really has fueled a desire in me to help families understand that change will come.
+Jessie: And it, it really has fueled a desire in me to help families understand that change will come.
 We don’t know when it will happen.
-It could be slow, you know, of them leaving the nest and going off to make a life of their own.
-But you just don’t know how many days you have.
-And losing my mom – um, it’s been 10 years now – um, has changed how I live today.
-Life is no longer safe in the sense that I realize that my stepdad and my in-laws, we’re mortal creatures.
+It could be slow, you know, of them leaving the nest and going off to make a life of their own, but you just don’t know how many days you have.
+And losing my mom, um, it’s been 10 years, now-

 Jessie: Thank you, Jim.

 Jim: Thank you for your tenderness and for your stories.
 And to our listeners, if this conversation has sparked some questions or concerns about your own family, we’re here for you.
-Call us at Focus on the Family.
-We have many, many resources to help you at all different levels, I mean, at the top level, the 101 or the 404, you know, the deeper issues that you face.
-And we want to be there for you no matter what, whether that’s the counseling team or just the book that can help you steer and guide you in your way.
-Uh, we want to encourage you and support you, so contact us today.
+Call us at Focus on The Family.
+We have many, many resources to help you at all different levels.
+I mean, at the top level, the 101, or the 404, you know, the deeper issues that you face.
+We wanna be there for you on matter what whether that’s the counseling team or just the book that can help you, steer and guide you in your way.
+Uh, we wanna encourage you and support you.
+So contact us today.